epiverse-trace/git-rstudio-basics/episodes/02-setup.md

 ::::::::::::::::: checklist

-### Only once
+### Checklist

-The commands we just ran above only need to be run once: Git will use this settings for every project, in your user account, on this computer.
+We need to run these commands __only once__!
+Git will use this settings for every project, in your user account, on this computer.

 :::::::::::::::::::::::::::